← All articles

 Here's the thing.
 That pizza didn't undo your progress.
 But the guilt spiral that follows might.

 It plays out the same way every time.
 You eat something "bad."
-Your tracker confirms it with red numbers and deficit warnings.
+Your tracker confirms it with red numbers.
 You feel shame.
 You tell yourself the day is already ruined, so what's one more poor choice?
 You stop logging.
 You stop caring.
 A few days later, you stop tracking entirely.

 Most nutrition tracking reinforces this cycle.
 The implicit message behind every red number and missed-target alert is simple: you failed.
 And when people feel like failures, they don't try harder.
 They quit.